tyleraudino/tyleraudino/README.md

 - 👋 Hi, I’m Tyler Audino!
 - 👨🏻‍💻 I'm an incoming Application Development Intern at Florida Blue!
-- 👀 I’m a sophomore Computer Science student at the University of Florida.
+- 👀 I’m a Junior Computer Science student at the University of Florida.
 - 😝 I'm interested in data visualization, software engineering, AI, and human-computer-interaction.
 - 🌱 I’m currently learning Javascript, React, and Flask
 - 📫 How to reach me: tyler.audino@ufl.edu.